 June 22, 2021

 Assessment is one of the most powerful tools in teaching, yet it is rarely measured in effort, time and effectiveness and is often done alone, against the clock and with minimal training.
 This practical and realistic book is designed to help practitioners who wish to improve their impact in ...

 December 22, 2020

-Covering everything you need to know about teaching within the UK higher education system, this book is the ideal introduction for anyone looking to start kick-start their teaching career.
-A must-read guide for international staff new to teaching in UK higher education, this key text focusses on...
+Covering everything you need to know about teaching within the UK higher education system, this book is the ideal introduction for anyone looking to start their teaching career.
+A must-read guide for international staff new to teaching in UK higher education, this key text focuses on what is ...